Blockchain Transaction Conflicts: A Historical Perspective: Motivation

 \section{Motivation}

-As blockchain systems evolve to support higher throughput, parallel execution of transactions becomes critical for scalability.
-However, the effectiveness of parallel execution is fundamentally constrained by transaction conflicts where two or more transactions access the overlapping state, especially when at least one access is a write.
-Ethereum~\cite{ethereum} and Solana~\cite{solana-url} represent two contrasting execution paradigms.
-Ethereum follows a single-threaded, sequential execution model, which we call the \emph{\rwOblivious{}} execution model.
-While Solana employs parallel execution based on explicit read-write set declarations, called the \emph{\rwAware{}} execution model, enabling parallelization based on declared state access.
+With the evolution of blockchains, parallel execution becomes critical for scalability and higher throughput; however, its efficiency is fundamentally limited by transaction conflicts at runtime.
+As discussed in \Cref{sec:intro}, Ethereum and Solana represent two distinct execution models.
+The former employs a single-threaded, sequential execution model ({\rwOblivious{}}), while the latter executes transactions in parallel ({\rwAware{}}) based on explicit read-write sets.

+In the {\rwOblivious{}} model, the execution engine dynamically detects conflicts at runtime, requiring STM (software transactional memory) or OCC (optimistic concurrency control) based mechanisms.
+To preserve determinism across the network, parallel execution must satisfy the predefined serialization order.
+Transactions are executed speculatively in parallel under the assumption of independence; however, upon conflict detection, they are rolled back and re-executed.
+This incurs execution overhead, particularly under high-contention workloads.
+As a result, in this model, parallelism and overall performance are limited by \preset{} serialization and wasted work induced by aborts.

-In the \emph{\rwAware{}} model, the read-write sets of transactions are known prior to execution.
-This enables the static construction of a conflict matrix by analyzing the intersections of read and write sets, allowing for informed scheduling and conflict-free parallel execution.
-This enables the formation of a conflict graph that captures dependencies between transactions, allowing for optimal or near-optimal scheduling of non-conflicting transactions across multiple processing threads.
-Independent transactions, those with disjoint read and write sets, can be safely executed in parallel, significantly improving throughput.
-The conflict families and longest conflict chains identified through this matrix further guide the execution engine in minimizing serialization.
-This static approach results in deterministic execution with minimal overhead as rollback mechanisms are rarely needed.
-Consequently, systems that can statically derive read-write sets (e.g., via access lists or symbolic analysis) could be well-positioned to exploit parallelism in blockchain environments.
-However, accurately determining these access sets can introduce additional computational overhead, especially for contracts with complex or data-dependent behaviors.
-Including explicit access lists within transactions increases the transaction size, thus increasing bandwidth and storage requirements across the network.
+In the \rwAware{} model, the read-write sets are known prior to execution.
+This enables static construction of dependencies , allowing for informed scheduling and conflict-aware parallel execution, resulting in an optimal or near-optimal execution of non-conflicting transactions across multiple threads.
+This approach results in deterministic execution with minimal rollback overhead.
+However, accurately determining read-write sets incurs additional computational overhead, particularly for contracts with complex or data-dependent behavior, while explicit access lists inflate transaction size and bandwidth.